About the Fund

 All members of the faculty and professional staff at MSU-Bozeman are eligible to submit proposals to the Fund.
 Applicants must anticipate remaining at MSU in a faculty or professional staff position for the duration of the project submitted.

-The Fund will provide up to $3,000 for each project supported.
-However, applicants requesting amounts under $1,500 will be given preferential consideration in order to support the largest possible number of applicants.
-For this reason, only very strong proposals should be submitted requesting more than $1,500.
+The Fund will provide up to $5,000 for each project supported.
 Awards not used within one year will be recycled back into the Faculty Fund for redistribution.

-To be eligible for funding, the applicant must demonstrate cost-sharing commitments from the applicant's college, academic department, or other source at least equal to the amount requested.
-Letters of financial support from the applicant's college or department should be submitted along with the application.
+To be eligible for funding, the applicant is encouraged to demonstrate cost-sharing commitments from the applicant's college, academic department, or other source at least equal to the amount requested.
+Confirmation from the applicant's college or department should be submitted along with the application.
 Applicants may use grants and other non-MSU funds as cost-sharing with appropriate documentation.
 Personal resources may also be used but are a less desirable source of cost-sharing.
 A departmental letter of support must also accompany a proposal using personal or non-departmental resources as cost-sharing.